proji-rocks/proji/README.md

 ##### 1. Config file

 Proji offers the possibility to export and import classes through config files.
 The easiest way to create a new class would be to export the proji sample config and then adapt it to your needs.
-To do so, execute the command `$ proji class export --example`.
+To do so, execute the command `proji class export --example`.

 Proji creates the file [proji-class-example.toml](assets/examples/example-class-export.toml) in the current working directory.
 If you open this file in a text editor, you will find a richly annotated configuration of an example class.
 This config should then be adapted according to your needs.

-Once the config has been edited and saved, it can be imported using the `$ proji class import --config proji-class-example.toml` (or whatever you named the file) command.
+Once the config has been edited and saved, it can be imported using the `proji class import --config proji-class-example.toml` (or whatever you named the file) command.
 Proji then creates a new class based on the imported config.

 ##### 2. Local directory

 Proji can import the structure of a local directory as a class.
 It will analyze the directory and create a class config based on all sub-directories and files.

-To do so, first create the config with `$ proji class import --directory path/to/dir`.
+To do so, first create the config with `proji class import --directory path/to/dir`.
 Then edit the resulting config as needed in your editor of choice.
 For example, remove folders and files that you do not want to add to your class, or add files, folders, and scripts that are missing.
-When you are done, import the configuration as seen above with `$ proji class import --config proji-dir.toml`.
+When you are done, import the configuration as seen above with `proji class import --config proji-dir.toml`.

 ##### 3. Remote repository

 Similar behaviour as the `directory` example but instead of importing the structure of a local directory you can import the structure of a remote repository.
 Currently tested and supported code hosting platforms are [github](https://github.com/) and [gitlab](https://gitlab.com).

 As an example, let's create a class based on this repository.
-First, run the command `$ proji class import --remote-repo https://github.com/nikoksr/proji`.
+First, run the command `proji class import --remote-repo https://github.com/nikoksr/proji`.
 Similar to the `directory` flag this will export a class config based on the remote repository.
-You can then edit the config to your liking and needs and import it afterwards with `$ proji class import --config proji-proji.toml`.
+You can then edit the config to your liking and needs and import it afterwards with `proji class import --config proji-proji.toml`.

 ##### 4. Class add command (not recommended)

-The third option is to use the `$ proji class add CLASS-NAME [CLASS-NAME...]` command to create one or more classes in an interactive CLI.
+The third option is to use the `proji class add CLASS-NAME [CLASS-NAME...]` command to create one or more classes in an interactive CLI.
 Proji will query the necessary data for the new class from you and then create the new class based on that data.

 The advantage of the config file is that incorrect information can easily be corrected.
 For example, if you entered a script that does not exist or whose name was simply misspelled, you can easily change the name in the configuration file.
 This is not possible in the CLI menu.
 If the entry is incorrect, the creation process must be restarted.

 <h1></h1>

-After the class has been created or imported, we can use the command `$ proji class ls` to display a list of our available classes.
-The command `$ proji class show LABEL [LABEL...]` allows us to display a detailed view of one or more classes.
+After the class has been created or imported, we can use the command `proji class ls` to display a list of our available classes.
+The command `proji class show LABEL [LABEL...]` allows us to display a detailed view of one or more classes.

 ### Creating our first projects <a id="creating_our_first_projects"></a>

 Now that we have created our python class in proji, we can use it to easily create new projects.
 A class is created once and is then reused by proji over and over again, and although the process of creating a class might initially seem a bit complex, you will very soon start saving a lot of time and keystrokes and will improve the general consistency of your projects structures.

-Assuming our class has been assigned the label `py`, we will create three projects with the command `$ proji create py my-py-project-1 my-py-project-2 my-py-project-3`.
+Assuming our class has been assigned the label `py`, we will create three projects with the command `proji create py my-py-project-1 my-py-project-2 my-py-project-3`.

 <br />
 <p align="center">